-Kale and herbs add flavour and natural green colour to these chicken gelatin gummy dog treats.
+Kale and herbs add flavour and natural green colour to these chicken stock gelatin gummy dog treats.
 We’re going green for St. Patrick’s Day right now, but these are healthy and delicious any day of the year.
 Here’s the recipe and details on how to make these homemade gummies.

 Going Green with Gummies